JesusFilm/react-prep/5-MyFirstApp/README.md

 1. Create a new repo on github
 2. Open the repo on your VS code
-3. Run the following command to create your react app, follow the promts from the termnial.
+3. Run the following command to create your react app, follow the prompts from the terminal.
    ```
    npx create-react-app my-app
    ```